The Dual of Quantifier Elimination: Boolean Elimination over C and R: Abstract

 \section{Abstract}

 We show that every finite Boolean combination of polynomial equalities and inequalities in $\C^n$ admits two uniform normal forms: an $\exists\forall$ form and a $\forall\exists$ form, each using a \emph{single} polynomial equation.
-Both forms have one existentially quantified variable and one universally quantified variable; regardless of the complexity of the original formula, no longer quantifier blocks are needed.
-The constructions are explicit and have linear degree bounds.
+Both forms use only one existentially quantified variable and one universally quantified variable.
 Optimality results demonstrate that no purely existential or universal normal form is possible over $\C$.

+These results extend to sets constructible from entire functions, and to quantifier-free formulas in functional languages over infinite fields of characteristic $0$.
+A corollary shows Zilber's conjecture on quasiminimality equivalent to its subcase quantifying a single equation.

-Over $\R$, similar normal forms exist, including a singly-quantified $\exists$ form for Boolean combinations of equations and inequations, and $\exists^d$ and $\forall\exists$ forms for Boolean combinations involving order inequalities.
-Prior results establish the existence of a $\exists$ normal form for $\R$ by other methods.
-Finally, similar forms exist over $\Q$ as well.
+Over $\R$ and $\Q$, similar results hold, including a singly-quantified $\exists$ form for Boolean combinations of equations and inequations, an $\exists$ form for $\R$ established by prior methods, and other results for order inequalities parallel to the forms over $\C$.

-These results may be viewed as a dual to classical quantifier elimination: instead of removing quantifiers at the cost of increased Boolean complexity, they remove Boolean structure at the cost of a short, fixed quantifier prefix.
+These results provide a dual to classical quantifier elimination: instead of removing quantifiers at the cost of increased Boolean complexity, they remove Boolean structure at the cost of a short, fixed quantifier prefix.
+The constructions have linear degree bounds and are explicit.